MyersGroup/ANCHOR/README.md

 We also highly recommend user to "mean-center" the (ancestry) genotypes condition on local ancestry before conducting any further analysis, as we noticed that the non-mean-centered two ancestry genotypes are not independent and the effect size of PGS based on non-mean-centered genotypes will be biased by the ancestry (e.g. reduced estimated values for European effect size in individuals with high African ancestry.

-If User has already used the "mean-centered" score or genotype,please ignore the following section.
+If user has already used the "mean-centered" score or genotype, please ignore the following section.

 ## (Mean-centered) Ancestry PGS construction